 - JP-0010 Gas Tank Skid Plate

 - JP-0051 Straight Cut Rocker Panel Guards with Tube Step

-We also added a few other goodies from our catalog including set of our Modular Nightcrawler bumpers which are literally the original modular bumpers that all others are modeled after.
+We also added a few currently out of production goodies including set of our Modular Nightcrawler bumpers which are literally the original modular bumpers that all others are modeled after.
 While we haven't made these bumpers for some time now, we're considering bringing them back.
-For recovery work, we have a Warn 9000i winch to mount up front once it's been rebuilt and our heavy duty screw clevis plates provide secure mounting points.
+For recovery work, we have a Warn winch up front and our heavy-duty screw clevis plates provide secure mounting points.

 - JP-0022 Nightcrawler Modular Front Bumper with Round Openings for Spotter's Lamps

 - MA-2010 Screw Clevis Plate and Bumper Extension Set

 Finally, we added a set of our Mirror Relocation Brackets that we never came up with a cute name for.
 When the doors are off, we still wanted to be able to see to either side without craning our necks.
 Our Skid Row mirror brackets are unique in that the passenger side mirror is mounted so that you view it through the windshield.
 It's literally the only set of mirror brackets made this way and while some people think it looks funny, it works!
 Positioning the mirror in front of the windshield creates a usable passenger side mirror and it's one of the many innovative designs from Skid Row Offroad.